 Shareholders registered in the company’s Shareholder Register, held by Euroclear Finland Ltd on behalf of the Board of Directors of Marimekko Corporation, on the record date of the General Meeting, announced separately by the Company, have the right to attend a General Meeting.
 Shareholders wishing to attend the General Meeting must inform the company of their intention to do so by the deadline specified in the Notice of the Meeting.

 Shareholders can exercise their right to speak and to vote at a General Meeting.
 Shareholders are entitled to cast the total number of votes conferred by their shareholding as on the record date.
 One share confers one vote in all matters addressed at the General Meeting.
 Decisions are made by a majority or a qualified majority as provided by law and the Articles of Association.

 Record of proceedings at General Meetings

 The company prepares minutes of the General Meeting, which, together with voting results and the appendices to the minutes that are part of a decision made by the Meeting, are made available to the shareholders on the company’s website within two weeks of the General Meeting.
 The documents related to the General Meeting will be available on the company’s website at least for five years after the Meeting.
 The company also announces any decisions taken at the General Meeting in a stock exchange release issued promptly after the Meeting.

 Presence of administrative bodies at a General Meeting

-The Chairman and all of the members of the Board of Directors and the President and CEO shall be present at the General Meetings.
+The Chair and all of the members of the Board of Directors and the President and CEO shall be present at the General Meetings.
 The company’s auditor shall attend the Annual General Meeting, and candidates up for election to the Board for the first time shall be present at the Meeting in which the election is held.